Aarception/Mo-information-security-portfolio/README.md

 To model correctly, embrace being the object of a relationship based on consideration, not dependency.

-UPPERCASE RESEARCH — For Constructive Engagement That Is Self-Healing
+UPPERCASE RESEARCH — For Constructive Engagement

 |                    | RIGHTS              | PRIVILEGE          |
 |--------------------|---------------------|--------------------|